ashwith-reddy/freshers-vjit-assignment-2017/README.md

 -Here is the procedure

-.Copy the code from files and create your own project and jar file.
-.while copying code make changes in the code(i.e set the correct paths to text files ,in your system) .open command prompt
+1.Copy the code from files and create your own project 2.while copying code make changes in the code(i.e set the correct paths to text files ,in your system) 3.open command prompt